data-edu/data-science-in-education/_book/16-teaching-data-science.md

 Moodle, or Canvas - can be helpful (especially if your learners are accustomed to using them).

-### When it comes to writing code, think early and often
+### When it Comes to Writing Code, Think Early and Often

 It is important to get learners to start writing code early and often.
 It can be tempting to teach classes or workshops that front-load content about data